Rigboat27/ASTra/README.md

 ***
 ## A2A & Nasiko Compliance

-ASTra is built to be a first-class citizen in the **Agent-to-Agent (A2A)** ecosystem.
+ASTra is built to be first in class in the **Agent-to-Agent (A2A)** ecosystem.
 It adheres to the following compliance standards:

 - **Discovery**: Exposes a standardized `AgentCard` and `AgentSkill` set for platform-wide discovery.